publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schII/ptI/m__us_usc_t47_s224.md

     (c) __State regulatory authority over rates, terms, and conditions; preemption; certification; circumstances constituting State regulation__

-        (1) Nothing in this section shall be construed to apply to, or to give the Commission jurisdiction with respect to rates, terms, and conditions, or access to poles, ducts, conduits, and rights-of-way as provided in subsection (f) of this section, for pole attachments in any case where such matters are regulated by a State.
+        (1) Nothing in this section shall be construed to apply to, or to give the Commission jurisdiction with respect to rates, terms, and conditions, or access to poles, ducts, conduits, and rights-of-way as provided in subsection (f), for pole attachments in any case where such matters are regulated by a State.

         (2)